-12. Retirement Plan
+11. Retirement Plan

 The Organization maintains a 403(b) Plan covering all employees meeting certain eligibility requirements.
 The Organization may make a discretionary matching contribution for eligible employees.
-There were no employer contributions for the years ended December 31, 2022 and 2021.
+Employer contributions to the plan totaled \$9,050 for the year ended December 31, 2023.
+There were no employer contributions for the year ended December 31, 2022.

-13. Risks and Uncertainties
+12. Risks and Uncertainties